Highlights: 3000+ people sensitized | 4 million buildings & 200,000 km roads mapped

 Like many other developing countries, Nepal does not have freely available detailed online maps.
 While traditional mapping agencies target mapping needs of big organizations and expert users, everyday needs of map data for small organizations and citizens at large remain unmet.

-Mapping entire Nepal or even Kathmandu Valley is a huge task - no single organization or individual can accomplish this.
-It requires incremental contribution from a large number of people, i.e. mapping community.
+Mapping the entire Nepal or even Kathmandu Valley is a huge task - no single organization or individual can accomplish this.
+It requires an incremental contribution from a large number of people, i.e. mapping community.